tamawama/CascadeScanner/README.md

 # Cascade Tile Search

+# DISCLAIMER: the scanner is inconsistently showing the wrong amount of exos, there's currently no way for me to fix this as it's not a scanner problem, but rather an ee.log problem, I will keep the release up but right now I would NOT recommend using the scanner.

 This is a simple program to help you figure out exactly what tiles you have upon loading into a mission to help save time while rerolling.
 Simply run the script and the overlay will appear to the top left.
 When loading in to a mission, it will display the 3 main rooms in the map, along with how many exolizers will spawn in that room.
 Depending on the total amount of exolizers, the color of the HUD will change.